 You can find out more, and how to get started, on the official Dota 2 website.

-Once all three towers in a lane have been destroyed, the enemy’s base can be penetrated.
-The Barracks for each lane lie along the perimeter.
-Though these are not technically critical objectives, eliminating them strengthens one’s own creeps for the duration of the game.
+The enemy’s base barracks will be exposed once all three towers in a lane have been destroyed.
+Each tier three tower has two Barracks – Melee and Ranged.
+These hide behind the Tier Three Tower and need to be destroyed in order to stop the creep from spawning.
+Though the Barracks are not technically critical objectives, eliminating them strengthens one’s own creeps for the duration of the game.
 At the center of the base, meanwhile, are two more towers which serve as the final layer of protection for the Ancient.

-The characters that players control in Dota 2 are called ‘heroes.’
-There are over 100 heroes to choose from in the game, with each possessing its own unique set of skills and abilities.
+In every match, players select a hero to play based on the role they wish to perform.
+There are 119 heroes to choose from in the game, with each possessing their own unique set of skills and abilities.

-Heroes are controlled similar to a real-time strategy game, with movement controlled by right-clicking the mouse and skills mapped to the keyboard.
-Most heroes have four different abilities which are set to the Q, W, E and R keys (though there are some exceptions to this).
+Heroes are controlled similar to a real-time strategy game, with movement controlled by right-clicking the mouse and skills bound to keys.
+Each hero has a set of abilities that are unique to them and are bound starting to Q, W, E, R.

-Experience points are gained by being present for the death of an enemy unit (whether it is an enemy creep or hero).
-When a unit dies, experience points are divided among each enemy hero in the vicinity.
-Creeps give off a set amount of experience that remains static while heroes give off more experience, which grows based on their strength.
+When an enemy unit dies, experience points are divided among each enemy hero in the vicinity.
+Creeps give off a set amount of experience that remains static while heroes give off more experience, which grows based on their level.

 After a certain amount of experience points are gained, a hero levels up.
-Each level increases stats, and allows the player to strengthen one of the hero’s abilities.
-The maximum level is 25.
+Each level increases stats, and allows the player to upgrade one of their abilities.
+The maximum level for all heroes are 30.